EGartin/airhornbot/README.md

  **Then run the following command:**

-   You may have to run it in the source folder: *~/go/src/github.com/EGartin/airhornbot*
+   You may have to run it in the source folder: *cd ~$GOPATH/github.com/EGartin/airhornbot*

 ```go